 There are several roads to reviews.
 Here are the three that I’ve found to be the most effective.

-1. Ask your beta readers
+1. Ask your beta readers for Amazon reviews

 If you have time, a great way to ensure you write the best book you can is to enlist a team of beta readers in the publishing process.
 Beta readers are simply trial readers who read your book before it is published to give you feedback on how you can improve your book.
 If they like it, why not ask for a review at the same time?